hschaeufler/big_data_use_case/README.md

 # Use Case: Impfpass
-This is an digital Vaccinationpass.
+This is an digital Vaccination Certificate-App.

 ## Git Clone
 This Project is using Git submodules.
 To clone the whole project please proceed as follows: